mise-plugins/.github/profile/README.md

 ## Problems with [asdf-vm/asdf-plugins](https://github.com/asdf-vm/asdf-plugins)

 This model has supply chain risks and quality issues.
-There is little to no vetting that happens before a "shortname" is added to asdf's manifest.
+There is little to no vetting that happens before a "shortname" is added to asdf's registry.
 The asdf maintainers have no control over future development of that plugin.
 If the plugin author is a bad actor or compromised, users of the plugin become exposed either when installing the plugin or updating it to the latest version.

-Also, because plugins are not hard to build, they are often built by individuals to solve their own problems, submitted to the manifest, then not maintained.
+Also, because plugins are not hard to build, they are often built by individuals to solve their own problems, submitted to the registry, then not maintained.
-Often PRs sit with unresponsive maintainers and ultimately the plugin may be forked and the manifest switched to a new owner.
+Often PRs sit with unresponsive maintainers and ultimately the plugin may be forked and the registry switched to a new owner.
 This increases the supply chain problem by lowering the bar to get access to plugins and also diverges the community.
 It becomes harder to follow development of a plugin.
 Users which previously added a plugin may be using an unmainted one and updating to the latest version will not move them to the maintained one.